spcl/rFaaS/docs/tutorial.md

 First, we need to configure the executor.
-An example of a configuration is available in `config/executor_manager.json` and it needs to be extended with device.
+An example of a configuration is available in `config/executor_manager.json` and it needs to be extended with the device selection.

 ```json
 {